Argentina’s Geographical Indications for wine

 Currently, the majority of producers choose to indicate the origin of their wines by adding the Geographical Indication on the label.

-Northern Wine Region: Tinogasta, Belén, Santa María, and Pomán in Catamarca Province; Tafí in Tucumán; Cachi, San Carlos, Molinos and Cafayate/Valle de Cafayate in Salta Province; Quebrada de Humahuaca in Jujuy Province; Valles Calchaquíes is a GI that includes the provinces of Catamarca, Tucumán and Salta.
+Northern Wine Region: Tinogasta, Belén, Santa María, and Pomán in Catamarca Province; Tafí in Tucumán; Cachi, San Carlos, Molinos and Cafayate/Valle de Cafayate in Salta Province; Quebrada de Humahuaca and Valles Templados in Jujuy Province; Valles Calchaquíes is a GI that extends across Catamarca, Tucumán and Salta provinces.

-Cuyo Wine Region: Agrelo, Barrancas, Medrano, Las Compuertas, La Consulta, Los Chacayes, Lunlunta, Pampa El Cepillo, Paraje Altamira, San Pablo, Tupungato, Vista Flores, and Valle de Uco in Mendoza Province; Valle de Zonda, Valle del Tulum, Valle del Pedernal, Ullum, Calingasta, and Barreal in San Juan Province; Valle de Chañarmuyo and Famatina in La Rioja Province.
+Cuyo Wine Region: Agrelo, Alto Agrelo, Las Compuertas, Vistalba, Lunlunta, Barrancas, Medrano, Russel, La Consulta, Los Chacayes, Pampa El Cepillo, Paraje Altamira, San Pablo, Tupungato, Vista Flores, Valle de Uco, San Rafael in Mendoza Province; Valle de Zonda, Valle del Tulum, Valle del Pedernal, Ullum, Calingasta, and Barreal in San Juan Province; Valle de Chañarmuyo and Famatina in La Rioja Province.

-Patagonia and Atlantic Wine Region: Añelo, Confluencia in Neuquén Province; General Roca, Alto Valle del Río Negro, and Conesa in Río Negro Province; Trevelin, and Otronia in Chubut Province; Chapadmalal in Buenos Aires Province.
-Patagonia Argentina is a large GI that includes Río Negro, Neuquén and Chubut Province.
+Patagonia and Atlantic Wine Regions: Añelo, Confluencia in Neuquén Province; General Roca, Alto Valle del Río Negro, and Conesa in Río Negro Province; Trevelin and Sarmiento in Chubut Province; Chapadmalal, Balcarce, and Villa Ventana in Buenos Aires Province.
+Patagonia Argentina GI includes Río Negro, Neuquén and Chubut Province.

 Sources.